Like a Boss

-"Like a Boss" is a song written and recorded by comedy hip hop troupe The Lonely Island and released on their debut studio album Incredibad.
-The song is a parody of the song of the same name from Slim Thug's debut album Already Platinum.
-The song is narrated by a businessman (Andy Samberg) who describes his increasingly outlandish daily activities as "the boss".
+"Like a Boss" is a song written and recorded by comedy hip hop troupe the Lonely Island and released on their debut studio album Incredibad.
+The song is a parody of the song "Like a Boss" from Slim Thug's debut album Already Platinum.
+The parody is narrated by a businessman (Andy Samberg) who describes his increasingly outlandish daily activities as "the boss".

 The music video initially aired as an SNL Digital Short on Saturday Night Live with actor Seth Rogen.
-In 2011, it was subject to a lawsuit from the producers of the song, who claimed they never received proper compensation for their work.
+In 2011, it was subject to a lawsuit from the producers of the musical track, who claimed they never received proper compensation for their work.

 Song

 "Like a Boss" premiered as a Saturday Night Live Digital Short on April 4, 2009.
 In the song, Andy Samberg is a businessman, evidently in middle management, having a performance review.
 The reviewer asks him to describe the things he does in an average day, and does so for the remainder of the song in his trademark aggressive style, with the activities described initially being mundane management tasks but becoming increasingly bizarre throughout the course of the song.
 The lyrics "like a boss" are repeated after every activity.
-This song parodies the song of the same name by Slim Thug.
+This song parodies the song "Already Platinum" by Slim Thug.

 Video

 The video features Seth Rogen, recording over the vocals done by Akiva Schaffer on the single.
 The video adds additional visuals not included with the words of the song.
 It ends with Samberg's tombstone being shown (which has the epitaph "He was da Best"), and a skeptical Rogen trying to confirm some of the more bizarre events with Samberg.
 The "bomb the Russians" part shows Samberg attacking St. Basil's Cathedral.

-The video features brief cameo appearances from Saturday Night Live writers John Mulaney and Paula Pell as the worker that Samberg micromanages and the birthday worker, respectively, Casey Wilson as the woman giving Samberg the memo, Kristen Wiig as Samberg's office crush Debra, Jason Sudeikis as Samberg's boss and Bill Hader as the man on whom Samberg performs fellatio.
+The video features brief cameo appearances from Saturday Night Live writers John Mulaney and Paula Pell as the worker that Samberg micromanages and the birthday worker, respectively, Casey Wilson as the woman giving Samberg the memo, Kristen Wiig as Samberg's office crush Debra, Jason Sudeikis as Samberg's boss, and Bill Hader as the man on whom Samberg performs fellatio.
 It also features Jorma Taccone as the man giving him the lawsuit, and Akiva Schaffer selling him the gun.
 Abby Elliott and Bobby Moynihan can be seen in the video as background dancers.

-On the NBC version of this digital short, the part where Andy has a gun in his mouth and whines, "Oh ****, man, I can't ****** do it.
-Shit!" had the shot of Andy with the gun in his mouth shortened and redubbed the line to, "Oh crap, man, I can't effin' do it.
+On the NBC broadcast aired version of this digital short, the part where Andy has a gun in his mouth and whines, "Oh fuck, man, I can't fucking do it.
+Shit!" had the shot of Andy with the gun in his mouth shortened and re-dubbed the line to, "Oh crap, man, I can't effin' do it.
 Ugh!!"